kotae4/lab-esp-and-aimbot/README.md

-# !!!
-UNDER CONSTRUCTION !!! #

 # lab-esp-and-aimbot #

 Walkthrough of an ESP and aimbot cheat from scratch for the open-source and free game [Assault Cube](https://assault.cubers.net/).<br>
 This is written solely for educational purposes.
 Please refer to the licenses of all software involved and act in accordance with your governing law.<br>
 Reverse engineering and modification of software is an advanced subtopic of CompSci and videogames provide a great medium for learning and practicing these skills.
 Always hack responsibly.<br>

 **Anything built alongside this lab should only be used offline against bots.
-Don't ruin the enjoyment of others.** The code provided by this lab will only work against bots, not against real players.
+Don't ruin the enjoyment of others.**<br>
+The code provided by this lab will only work against bots, not against real players.

 ## About Rootkit Education ##